 - respiratory inflow variation across the mitral and tricuspid valves

-- assessment of the IVC (fixed and unreactive in tamponade)
+- assessment of the IVC (dilated and unreactive in tamponade)

 However, in equivocal cases or when echocardiography is not feasible, additional imaging studies including computed tomography or magnetic resonance are necessary.

 CT provides valuable information about the possible nature of pericardial effusions based on the attenuation measurements of the collection.

 Some of the other CT findings in tamponade include (non-specific findings):

 - superior vena cava enlargement